Skip to Main Content

 Do it yourself

-The DIY approach to credit repair requires you to do the heavy lifting involved with restoring your credit health.
-It’s true that a credit repair company likely has experience in working with cases like yours.
+The DIY approach to credit repair requires you to do the heavy lifting to restore your credit health.
+Yes, a credit repair company likely has experience working with cases like yours.
 Still, it can’t do anything you can’t do on your own.

 Even better, repairing your own credit will cost a fraction of the price — likely no money at all.
 That said, you must do a little legwork.
 You’ll get copies of and study your credit report, file disputes for any errors found and await results.

-While it may feel intimidating, DIY credit repair will help you avoid additional monthly fees and, ideally help you better understand your credit health.
+While it may feel intimidating, DIY credit repair can help you avoid additional monthly fees and, ideally, better understand your credit health.

 Green circle with a checkmark inside